 An Interview with Oliver - 2008

-Our latest interview is with Oliver, the infamous Phantom Olive Shirt Guy!
+Our latest interview is with Oliver, the infamous Phantom Orange/Olive Shirt Guy!
 So far, he's most well known for his game appearances, both on Twin Skies and Neopets.
 In his interview, he reveals what's coming up for TS, and some of the exciting things he's responsible for behind the scenes!

 TSH: Hey there Ollie!
 How have you been lately?